bwlewis/share/README.md

 `delete()` function.

-A simple cross-platform file-backed object storage service is provided by the included Mongoose web service, but we also plan to support minio (https://minio.io) and Amazon S3 object storage services and probably others like Azure.
+A simple cross-platform file-backed object storage service is provided by the included Mongoose web service, but we also plan to support s3-compatible storage interfaces like Minio (https://minio.io).

 ## Status
 <a href="https://travis-ci.org/bwlewis/share">